CoinFabrik/scout/docs/docs/vulnerabilities/unsafe-expect.md

 - Detectors: [`unsafe-expect`](https://github.com/CoinFabrik/scout/tree/main/detectors/unsafe-expect)
 - Test Cases: [`unsafe-expect-1`](https://github.com/CoinFabrik/scout/tree/main/test-cases/unsafe-expect/unsafe-expect-1)

 In Rust, the `expect` method is often used for error handling.
-It returns the contained `Ok` value for a `Result` or `Some` value for an `Option`, and if not, it calls `panic!` with a provided error message.
+It returns the contained `Ok` value for a `Result` or `Some` value for an `Option`.
+If an error occurs, it calls `panic!` with a provided error message.

 The usage of `expect` can lead to a panic and crash the program, which is not desired behavior in most cases, especially for a smart contract.